mushthak/react-circleci-sample/README.md

 ### `aws-ecs/deploy-service-update`

-Once test is success aws orb command builds a docker image based on definition in [DockerFile](https://github.com/mushthak/react-circleci-sample/blob/main/Dockerfile) and upload to aws ECR private repository
+Once docker image is uploaded to ECR private repository then deploy it to ECS

 ## CircleCI Environment Variables